 We’ve laid out a calendar for the “Adventures” each den will be working on each month.
 We’re starting the year with an elective, so that new Cub Scouts who join in August or September won’t fall behind in making their rank.

-We’ve scheduled so that all Scouts should be completed with their rank requirements in March, to help ensure that achievement is met before the possible onset of Spring sports, Spring Break, and the coming summer.
+We’ve scheduled the adventures so that all Scouts should be completed with their rank requirements in March, to help ensure that achievement is met before the possible onset of Spring sports, Spring Break, and the coming summer.

 Electives & NOVA Awards